mwarning/MeshNetSimulator/docs/about_mesh_networking.md

 Mesh networks consist of nodes connected via links.
 The links might be wired or wireless connections.
 These networks change frequently due to nodes going offline/online and connections getting disturbed.
 Also, nodes might be mobile and connect to other nodes, vanish or appear.
 These networks are called Mobile Ad Hoc Networks (MANET).
+Nodes, that do not move after being placed, form a (static) mesh network.

 ## Categories